Infrastructure Layer

 Advanced Gap Analysis

-BAF Adversarial Reasoning Agents for Defensible Gap Analysis
+BAF Adversarial Reasoning Agents for Defensible Gap Analysis.

 ProfytAI’s Bipolar Argumentation Framework (BAF) applies structured, qualitative challenge-and-defense reasoning to regulatory analysis.
 Every obligation is contested, defended, and adjudicated.